MileHacker Logo

 Diarrhea/Stomach Issues ("Delhi Belly")

-Drink only sealed bottled water or filtered water.
+Drink only unopened bottled water or filtered water.
 Don't have ice unless purified.
 Do not consume uncooked food or fruits with the skin on from unhygienic sources.
 Frequent hand washing or Alcohol-based hand sanitizer use.

 Mosquito-borne Diseases (Dengue, Malaria, Chikungunya): Use a strong Insect repellent containing DEET or Picaridin.
 Wear Long-sleeved shirts and trousers.
-Sleep under mosquito nets or in A/C rooms.
+Sleep under mosquito nets or within A/C rooms.
 Heatstroke/Dehydration: Drink plenty of fluids, limit exposure to the sun during peak hours, wear light clothing, use sunscreen, hat, and sunglasses.

 Heatstroke a risk during intense summer months (April-June).